slarse/slarse.github.io/content/pages/about.md

 web development on the side and work on my own projects whenever there is time left over.

+### What is this "slarse"?
+"slarse" was the (presumably) automatically generated username that I was provided with when I started studying at KTH.
+It just kind of stuck.
+When I started working as a TA, one of my colleagues even called me slarse for over a year because that's what came to mind first for him.
+It's more or less my online identity/alias nowadays.

 ### Contact me
 Feel free to send me an email!